Get the best out of your careerday!

 Supplement your CV with a videoCV.
 In this way, you can differentiate yourself from other CVs in the bundle.
 Because the employer gets a good look into your personality and gets the opportunity to “meet you” and put a face behind the CV and competencies.

-Always get a friend to quality check your CV for structure and spelling errors – and when you update it.
+Always get a friend to quality check your CV for structure and spelling errors – also when you update it.
 A CV with spelling mistakes or mess in the structure rarely gives the best firsthand impression.

 How can YOU CONTRIBUTE?